 All doctors in this organisation have an annual appraisal that covers a doctor's whole practice, which takes account of all relevant information relating to the doctor's fitness to practice (for their work carried out in the organisation and for work carried out for any other body in the appraisal period), including information about complaints, significant events and any outlying clinical outcomes.
 For organisations that have adopted the Appraisal 2020 model, there is a reduced requirement for preparation by the doctor and a greater emphasis on verbal reflection and discussion in appraisal meetings.
-Organisations that have not yet used the Appraisal 2020 model may want to consider whether to adopt the model and how they will do so.
+Organisations might therefore choose to reflect on the impact of this change.
+Those organisations that have not yet used the Appraisal 2020 model may want to consider whether to adopt the model and how they will do so.